MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 - 1.5 days to find bugs
 - A few hours to write up all my findings

-Now I don't recommend rushing contests, or any audit for that matter, like this.
+I don't recommend rushing contests, or any audit for that matter, like this.

 But it worked out pretty well for me - I would find 1/1 high and 3/5 medium severity bugs.
 I was quite satisfied with this result - I had identified all the bugs that, in my opinion, were important or worth fixing.

 What was interesting was [the high severity bug](https://github.com/code-423n4/2023-08-arbitrum-findings/issues/252) - a signature replay that allowed attackers to use up someone else's votes due to a flawed implementation with Openzeppelin's [`GovernorUpgradeable.sol`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/release-v4.7/contracts/governance/GovernorUpgradeable.sol) library.

-Openzeppelin's governance contracts were modelled after [Compound V2's governance](https://docs.compound.finance/v2/governance/) and were not built to be used for partial voting, which Arbitrum's elections allowed.
+Openzeppelin's governance contracts were modelled after [Compound V2's governance](https://docs.compound.finance/v2/governance/) and were not built for partial voting, which Arbitrum's elections allowed.
 If I hadn't taken the time to review the codebase's external dependencies and only focused on the contracts in-scope, I would have never found this bug.

 ### StakeWise V3